Modafro/Movie_Data_Analysis/README.md

 This project will analyse various metrics for thousands of movies

 ## Getting Started
-Download the project folder on your local machine.
+Download/clone the repository on your local machine.
 There will be 4 files in the project folder (excluding the README file):
 - Project_Movie_Data_Analysis.html
 - Project_Movie_Data_Analysis.ipynb
 - Project_Movie_Data_Analysis.py